Updated: Nov 5, 2020

 In that moment, I realized that I should be confident in what I have to offer.
 I am worthy and I have the right to dream big!
 Long story short, I completed the Fellowship, gained a wealth of tools and knowledge from the experience, and decided exactly what I wanted to do next.
 I found the perfect job opening, an Assistant Director's position at U-M with the job description of my dreams!
 I confidently applied, and soon enough I found out that I'd gotten the job!

-I credit the Career Change Fellowship and my renewed self-confidence for helping me secure this new role.
+I credit the Career Design Fellowship and my renewed self-confidence for helping me secure this new role.
 Without those affirming words from my teammate or the practical tools and frameworks from the curriculum, I probably wouldn't have made it here.
 I'm several weeks into this new role, and I can confirm that this truly is a dream job!
 Be confident, keep going, and never give on yourself - because you can do it too!

 Jemika Ferguson is the Assistant Director of Talent Pipeline Programs at the University of Michigan.
 She is an '09 graduate of U-M, and a 2019 Mission Collaborative alumni.